 So the weather has stuck us in Ludington for who-knows-how-many-more days.
 There’re worse places to be stuck, but Ludington has run its course.
 We’re fighting the urge to let boredom push us into certain death, since in the harbor it’s gorgeous.

 But the big water outside the harbor has four-footers from the west, building to eight-to-ten by Saturday.
 That’s way too many feet.
 Grrr.

-Mostly we feel bad for Shannon, who now is Shannon was forced to sleep most of the day in a sleepy Michigan town rather than sleep most of the day while we cruise, but at least she got in a little kayak time.
+Mostly we feel bad for Shannon, who now is forced to sleep most of the day in a sleepy Michigan town rather than sleep most of the day while we cruise.
+But at least she got in a little kayak time.